Photo: POC snow goggles (Photo provided by Fullmarks)

 The athletic CV features a single lens design with a large lens for a wide field of view.
 Its uvex colorvision® technology delivers vibrant color perception and enhanced contrast with four colorvision® filters—amber, smoke, brown, and green—for a clearer view of the field.
 This is especially useful in the backcountry, where the snow surface stretches out endlessly and unevenness on the slopes can be difficult to see.
 It also offers reliable anti-fog protection.
 And it's a very reasonable price

-"It's suitable for a style like backcountry, where you climb for a few hours and then ski for 2-3 minutes." - Daichi Terui
+"It's well-suited to a style of play like backcountry skiing, where you climb for several hours and then ski for 2-3 minutes."- Daichi Terui

 By choosing a single lens, we were able to improve portability and achieve a wide field of view without distortion like sunglasses.
 Single lenses also prevent fogging between the lenses like double lenses do.
 We think they're ideal for backcountry skiing, where you climb for a few hours and then ski for 2-3 minutes